RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/orb-slam-setup-guidance.md

 Above launch file also runs the ORB_SLAM2/Stereo node.
 You will need to provide the vocabulary file and a yaml settings file to run the Stereo node.
 Just use the same Vocabulary file because it's taken from a huge set of data and works pretty good.
 All the popular stereo cameras like ZED, Intel Realsense, Asus Xtion Pro provides the pre-rectified images.
 So, if you are using one of those cameras, you don't need to provide rectification matrices else you need to specify provide rectification matrices in the yaml configuration file (discussed more in the next section).

 ## Setting up yaml configuration file
-A new yaml file with the stereo sensor calibration parameters for different possible resolutions.
-We have used ZED camera for running ORB SLAM2 and below is the sample yaml configuration file for our calibrated ZED camera.
+As mentioned in the previous section that the Stereo node command takes a yaml configuration file as input.
+This yaml configuration file includes the stereo camera calibration parameters, ORB parameters, rectification matrices if the images are not pre-rectified. <br/>
+Below is a sample yaml file settings for our calibrated stereo camera (ZED).
+Camera calibration and distortion parameters can be found from the intrinsic calibration matrix.
+Other parameters like width, height, fps depend on the resolution of your camera.
 ```
 # Camera calibration and distortion parameters (OpenCV)
 Camera.fx: 435.2046959714599